 *sniff* I’m not crying.
 You’re crying!

-Avenging Spirit began its (un)life as a 1991 release for Japanese arcades under the title Phantasm.
-This name was changed for the international versions, most likely in order to prevent confusion with director Don Coscarelli’s horror film series of the same name.
+Avenging Spirit began its (un)life as a 1991 release for Japanese arcades.
+It’s also known in some markets by the title Phantasm, not to be confused with director Don Coscarelli’s horror film series of the same name.
 It was the creation of CP.BRAiN, an obscure and long-extinct development studio founded by former Aicom designer Tokuhiro Takemori (The Legendary Axe, Astyanax).
 Strangely, this 1992 Game Boy conversion is the only home port it would ever receive, despite the arcade cabinet’s colorful visuals being much better-suited for the 16-bit systems of the time.
 If I were a betting man, I’d put my money on the game’s length (just six short stages) as the reason Jaleco went the handheld route instead of pitting Avenging Spirit against the likes of Super Mario World and Sonic 2.
 This is pure conjecture, however.

 The adventure kicks off with a very well-rendered cut scene of a happy young couple strolling arm-in-arm.
 Their bliss doesn’t last long, as they’re quickly confronted by a pair of pistol-packing gangsters.
 The girl is abducted by the thugs and her boyfriend is shot dead on the spot when he tries to intervene.
 Yikes!
 I’m scratching my head here trying to think of another Game Boy title that goes from zero to cold blooded murder in about thirty seconds flat and coming up short.
 Jaleco certainly showed some nerve with this one.
 It turns out that we haven’t heard the last from this unnamed boy character.
 The game’s pervasive tonal whiplash kicks it right away as he regains consciousness in a laboratory only to discover that he’s taken on the form of a classic Halloween sheet ghost, doofy grin and all.
 As it happens, the girl’s father is a scientist specializing in “ghost energy” and the crooks that kidnapped his daughter are looking to extort him for his research.
 Rather than letting such dangerous knowledge fall into the wrong hands, the scientist has summoned the boy’s spirit in order to convince him to embark on a rescue/revenge mission.
 In order to do that, though, the harmless little ghost boy is going to need a new body.
 Or ten.